lowleveldesign/windbg-ext-template/README.md

 ## Building

-Make sure you have C++ tools and Windows SDK installed.
+Make sure you have C++ tools and Windows SDK installed (you may need to update paths in the `.vscode\c_cpp_properties.json` if you're using Visual Studio Code).
 Then call: `dotnet build`.

 Although the managed part could be compiled for any CPU, the native bootstrapper is either 64 or 32-bit.
 To explicitly set the bitness, specify the runtime identifier in the build command, for example, `dotnet build --runtime=win-x86 --no-self-contained` to build a 32-bit extension.